 Seville's tapas scene has always fragmented along a clear axis: heritage bars sustained by atmosphere and loyalty, and kitchens that treat the small-plate format as a serious culinary discipline.
 The city's fine-dining tier, which includes Michelin-starred houses like Abantal at the creative end and Cañabota in seafood, operates at price points and formats that sit well above the traditional bar register.
 Below that, a middle layer has developed where technique meets the tapa format without abandoning its casual architecture.
 Espacio Eslava and Lalola Taberna Gourmet occupy that space alongside Bodeguita Romero.
 What distinguishes this cluster from the old-guard bars is not theatrics or tasting-menu ambition, but precision applied to traditional Andalusian ingredients and forms.

-Opinionated About Dining, one of the more data-driven casual dining ranking systems operating in Europe, has tracked Bodeguita Romero across three consecutive years.
-The bar ranked #47 in its Casual Europe list in 2023, a significant position for a small Sevillian tapas bar measured against competition across the continent.
-Rankings shifted to #163 in 2024 and #180 in 2025, movements that reflect the list's expanded scope and increased competition rather than any diminishment of what is served at the counter.
-The 4.3 score across 2,157 Google reviews gives a separate, volume-weighted signal that the kitchen performs consistently across a large number of visits rather than peaking for critics.
+Opinionated About Dining has tracked Bodeguita Romero across three consecutive years.
+The bar ranked #47 in its Casual Europe list in 2023, followed by #163 in 2024 and #180 in 2025.
+The 4.3 score across 2,277 Google reviews gives a separate, volume-weighted signal that the kitchen performs consistently across a large number of visits.

 The Andalusian Tapa in Context